JosoeSantos/Chrons/README.md

-# unit_converter

-A new Flutter application.
+# Chronos the god of clocking

+A Flutter application created to the organization of clocking sheets on enterprises.
+The main objective of this project is to sharp skills in flutter, maybe, in the future this app gets an respectable release.

+Pls fell free to suggest improvements and contribute coding, designing or at least motivating :)

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a a Flutter application.

 A few resources to get you started if this is your first Flutter project: